Architecture Studios for Kids and Families in Gowanus

 Our Summer Studios are week-long architecture and design programs where young creators explore real building types, learn hands-on model-making skills, and contribute to collaborative worlds.

 Each week introduces a new architectural theme — from townhouses to skyscrapers, cabins to cosmic habitats — and teaches drawing, drafting, and building techniques.
-Campers sketch, build, explore materials, learn architectural history, and enjoy outdoor time.
+Participants sketch, build, explore materials, learn architectural history, and enjoy outdoor time.
 Extended Day offers additional time for independent making.

 Every student finishes the week with a photographed portfolio of their drawings and models.
 By Friday, individual projects come together to form a collective environment: a Brooklyn block, a city skyline, a floating neighborhood, a Galaxy District, and more.

-Ages 6 – 12 | Extended day options available from 3:00 p.m. – 6:00 p.m.
+Ages 6 – 12 | We offer early drop‑off at 8:30 a.m. and extended afternoon hours from 3:00 – 6:00 p.m.

 June 22 – June 26